Ivanka Trump wanted father to ‘fight’ election, despite claims she accepted 2020 loss

 “It affected my perspective,” Ms Trump told the special 6 January committee in her recorded testimony.
 “I respected AG Barr, and accepted what he was saying.”

-The Independent is reaching out to Ms Trump for comment.
+The Independent has reached out to Ms Trump for comment.

+The interview is part of a tranche of recordings from filmmaker Alex Holder, which have been turned over to the congressional committee investigating the events of 6 January.

+Mr Holder interviewed Donald, Ivanka, and Eric Trump, as well as Jared Kusher and vice-president Mike Pence in the days surrounding the end of the 2020 election, according to conversations which will be released in a forthcoming series called Unprecedented this summer.

 Register for free to continue reading